 • Cellulose blown-in: $1.40 – $1.90 per square foot at R-38

-Fiberglass often costs less per bag but may require slightly more depth than cellulose to reach the same R-value.
-CountBricks automatically compares bag counts and shows the most economical path.
+Fiberglass may be cheaper per bag but might require more depth than cellulose to achieve the same R-value.

 Real-Time Voice Capture